dynamicwebpaige/gemini-url-context-chrome-extension/README.md

 Tired of having dozens of tabs open?
 This Chrome extension transforms your browsing session into a concise and organized newsletter.
 It leverages the power of the Gemini API's **URL Context** feature to intelligently summarize the content of all your open tabs into a readable newsletter format with just one click.

+Note: this is intended to be a template project, not a production tool!
+Please modify to meet your needs. :smile:

 ## Features

 *   **One-Click Tab Summarization:** Generate a newsletter from all your open tabs instantly.